 The Dashboard Client is designed to provide the user with a clear picture of the current state of the world.
 The Dashboard Client achieves the picture of the current state by aggregating sensor readings in human readable form, current states of the control equipment available (e.g. speed limit signs, message signs, lanes, etc.), current events identified by the Complex Event Processing (CEP) module and displays of the automated control events produced by the Decision making (DM) unit (e.g. ramp metering rates).
 Furthermore, the Dashboard Client aims to support the decision-maker by highlighting events which might require attention along with corresponding suggested mitigating strategies.
 Moreover, based on sensor readings, it helps the traffic managers get a better understanding to what degree the actions taken affect the drivers’ behaviour and vice versa.

-illustrates a proposed design for a User Interface (UI) for the traffic management use-case along with a description of its components.
+Figure 2.14 illustrates a proposed design for a User Interface (UI) for the traffic management use-case along with a description of its components.
 It has been developed as a result of a thorough analysis of how the traffic managers in Grenoble operate, by employing task decomposition and eye tracking techniques for determining the sources of information polled during a simulated exercise.
 For more details please refer to (Deliverable 5.3.1 Initial Report on User Interface Design for Traffic Management: using Cognitive Work Analysis to develop Ecological Interfaces for Traffic Management).
 The UI is generated using D3js, a Javascript library that enables the update of DOM elements as soon as corresponding data are received from the server.
 The server-client communication is implemented through SSE (server-sent events), standardized as part of HTML5 while confirmed user actions are sent to the server through an XMLhttpRequest.

 The scope of the UI is detailed in deliverable 5.3.1.
-However, illustrates how the UI is partitioned into sections which relate to Understanding Traffic Behaviour (in the top left of the screen); Understanding Road User Behaviour (in the top right of the screen); Understanding the Current State of the World (in the centre and bottom right of the screen); Understanding Control Status (i.e., ramp metering on the bottom left of the screen); Understanding and Making Control Actions (in the bottom centre of the screen).
+However, Figure 2.14 illustrates how the UI is partitioned into sections which relate to Understanding Traffic Behaviour (in the top left of the screen); Understanding Road User Behaviour (in the top right of the screen); Understanding the Current State of the World (in the centre and bottom right of the screen); Understanding Control Status (i.e., ramp metering on the bottom left of the screen); Understanding and Making Control Actions (in the bottom centre of the screen).
 The aim is to provide a display through which the Traffic Manager in not only able to monitor the current state of the world, traffic and road user behaviour, but also to understand which control actions are available (or plausible) at a given point in time.
 Further development will be directed towards ways in which we are able to manage, through the UI, the dialogue between Traffic Managers and the SPEEDD decision modules, e.g., in terms of agreeing with or disputing suggestions.

 At the time of working on the current document the design work on the dashboard client for the credit card fraud management use case is still in progress.
 The overall architecture of the component should remain the same as described above.
 The specifics of the problem domain will be embodied in the design of the user interface and visualization techniques.